-APP DEVELOPMENT 2621
+APP DEVELOPMENT

-PREREQUISITE: Intro to Text-Based

-Programming(2620) or AP Computer Science
+PREREQUISITE: Intro to Text-Based Programming (2620) or AP Computer Science Principles

 COURSE DESCRIPTION: Students will work with Java and XML to create Android apps in Android Studio.
-In this development environment students will control the content, layout and interactivity of the app.
+In this development environment, students will control the app's content, layout, and interactivity.
 In this course, students will spend approximately the first half of the course learning relevant skills and the second half developing a project of their choosing.